NuevoFoundation/workshops/content/english/sql_workshop/activity5/_index.md

 {{< youtube VPMZedGI-Ww >}}

-## Task 5: Find the Tallest Ladder To Get To Their Dear Leader
+## Task 5: Find the Tallest Ladder To Get To Their Leader

 You have discovered that the planet's leader is in a hut on the tallest hill but to get to it, you need to find the largest ladder in the Capital of Fun!